-The chapter also contains data on game keeping and wildlife management - spring game numbers and game hunting.
-Data published are data for reporting units covered by the ministerial statistical surveys of the Ministry of Agriculture and the Ministry of Environment.
+The chapter also contains data, spring game numbers and game hunting, on gamekeeping and wildlife management.
+Data published are for reporting units covered by the ministerial statistical surveys of the Ministry of Agriculture and the Ministry of the Environment.

 13. INDUSTRY